iifl-logo

 1. DMart — increase in other expenses per store

 Other expenses per store for DMart increased 23% over the year-ago quarter and 12% sequentially, impacting EBITDA margin this quarter.
-In earlier quirks, analysts at IIFL Securities have mentioned how DMart has controlled its other expenses to drive operating margin expansion.
+In earlier quirks, analysts at IIFL Capital Services have mentioned how DMart has controlled its other expenses to drive operating margin expansion.
 We are now probably witnessing the reverse play out.

 1. Tea — Tata versus HUL